Gavilan – A Liberators QPR Battle Report

 The elite Argentine Horse Grenadiers sliced cleanly through the Royalist Frontier Dragoons and pursued them off the table.

-Argentine Horse Grenadiers rout Frontier Dragoons
+Gavilan-147 Argentine Horse grenadiers defeat Frontier Dragoons

 Back on Gavilan Hill the Argentine 11th and supporting artillery watched as Morgado’s ad hoc infantry battalion advanced towards them.
 Once in range the Royalist infantry quickly routed the opposing artillery.
 But they still had the 11th to face and they had the victorious Argentine Horse Grenadiers behind them.
 Didn’t look good.